 The estimates provided by the De Beers for federal and territorial corporate taxes do not appear to be consistent with the De Beers estimate of the value of the project and the effective tax rates used in the analysis.

-One of the major beneficial impacts of the proposed project will be tax Why is it an Issue?
+One of the major beneficial impacts of the proposed project will be tax revenues.

-revenues.
+How will resolution of

-How will resolution of It will clear up confusion over the level of tax benefits predicted in the EA.
+n of It will clear up confusion over the level of tax benefits predicted in the EA.